HunjaeJung/imagenet2014-modified/keras/README.md

 - Theano
     - See installation instructions: http://deeplearning.net/software/theano/install.html#install

-- h5py (optional, required if you use model saving/loading functions)
+- HDF5 and h5py (optional, required if you use model saving/loading functions)

 - Optional but recommended if you use CNNs: cuDNN.